Information Science Major at Shady Grove

 Academic Advisor: Jacob Davidson

-The University of Maryland, College of Information Studies, also known as the UMD iSchool, is driven by the pursuit of big ideas and new discoveries that empower people and inspire communities.
+The University of Maryland College of Information (INFO) is driven by the pursuit of big ideas and discoveries that empower people and inspire communities.
 From labs to libraries, we combine information science principles with cutting-edge technology to foster access to information, improve information interfaces, and expand how information is used in government, education, business, social media, and more.

 The Major